A BEAUTIFUL ISLAND

 In the evenings life continues apace.
-There are hundreds of restaurants from the first class to the family business where service excels.
-Lots of island dishes, in particular the fresh Atlantic fish, are delicious, do sample the ‘espetada’ – beef cooked over a fire of laurel and served on a skewer.
+There are hundreds of restaurants to enjoy while on holiday to Madeira, from the first class to the family business where service excels.
+Lots of island dishes, in particular the fresh Atlantic fish, are delicious; do sample the ‘espetada’ – beef cooked over a fire of laurel and served on a skewer.

 Take advantage of us!

 Or at least of our personal experience of these islands!
 When you're planning your holidays in Madeira, we can advise you on hotels, fly/drive, eating out, sports, walking and night life.
 We have the answers to most questions and can find the ones we don’t have.

 There are 600 miles of walks you can undertake while on holidays to Madeira, some are quite challenging and walking shoes would prove useful.
 Water sports abound (subject to weather) with scuba diving, deep sea fishing and dinghy sailing.
 Sea bathing is quite safe and there are Lidos on the outskirts of Funchal.
 It is useful to know that the north coast is 2° - 3° cooler.